 If you’re hiring for a technical role, it’s imperative to test for technical skills.
 If your team has the time and resources, create a challenge that allows candidates to show off the skills documented on their application.

 Creating these tests, however, can be timely and challenging to do well, which is why it’s often worth it to invest in assessment tools.
-While these tools may be pricey, they’re certainly worth the investment when you’re hiring a role worth $100k+ because there’s nothing worse than hiring someone you think is a stellar candidate, only to find out their resume doesn’t reflect their skill set in reality.
+While these tools may be pricey, they are certainly worth the investment when hiring a high-salary role because it can be detrimental to hire someone you think is a stellar candidate, only to find out their resume does not reflect their skill set in reality.

 During the interview, ask a variety of questions and pose different scenarios to gain a better understanding of how candidates will engage with your team and react to certain situations.
 These questions can test for both soft and hard skills and determine their potential for the specific role and team.